git

 Cloning a repository

-To clone one of your repositories (hosted by remote git service like GitHub), first get the HTTPS web URL of the repository, and then use the following command:
+To clone a repository first get the HTTPS web URL of the repository, and then use the following command:

 If you are using the git credential manager and have multiple users, then you may want to set the default.
 To do so, add your DEFAULT_GIT_USER_NAME into the URL like this when cloning: